Grinding and Power Leveling

 The last important thing to note is that you should make every attempt to begin purchasing the various Monographs/Grimoires that are available for sale.
 Each of the Grimoires become available for purchase from the Bazaar and increase the quality of loot you receive from destroying specific types of enemies.
 You can make them appear in the Bazaar by following the steps below:

-- Talk to the Armor shop owner 15 or more times to activate a Forgotten Grimoire that costs 22,000 gil (Scholar’s Monograph which causes additional loot to drop from Construct-type enemies)
+- Talk to the Armor shop owner 15 or more times to activate a Forgotten Grimoire that costs 22,000 gil ( Mage’s Monograph which causes additional loot to drop from Construct-type enemies)